Architectural Studies

 Additional Specifications

-- Students majoring in art history or studio art are not eligible to minor in architectural studies.
+- Students majoring in art history or art studio are not eligible to minor in architectural studies.

 Course Offerings